Albert Oliver: Professional career

 On September 11, 2020, he signed a two-month deal with Obradoiro.
 The deal was extended to the end of the season on November 15.
 On July 10, 2021, Oliver signed a new one-year contract with the club.

+After retiring as a player, Oliver started coaching.
+He became an assistant coach for CB Gran Canaria in 2023, before joining FC Barcelona in 2025.